CommHIT25

 Marilou Schultz

 Marilou Schultz, of the Tábaahá clan and born for the Tsi’naajinii clan, is a fourth-generation Navajo weaver, artist, and educator who fuses ancestral wisdom and cutting-edge technology.
 Intel commissioned her to craft a woven replica of their 1994 Pentium chip—she’s now known for works that blend pixel-perfect precision with centuries-old technique.
 Her traditional upbringing keeps her connected to her culture which influences her worldview as well as interpretations of these views.
 Her work has been in exhibitions in the United States and well as internationally.
-Right now, her pieces are on view at the Museum of Modern Art (MoMA) through September.
+Marilou just completed showing her pieces at the Museum of Modern Art (MoMA).
 Marilou teaches middle school math and Navajo style weaving when time permits.
 She’ll be joining us at CommHIT25 to unveil brand-new work and speak about the overlap of art, tradition, tech, and space.

 Kendra Siler, PhD